FollyMaddy/create_atari-portfolio_roms/README.md

 - Copy these .rom files to the ~/RetroPie/roms/pofo directory or your specific mame rom directory

-- Now you can run the games with mame
+- Now you can run the games with

+`mame pofo -cart filename.rom`

 Good luck !